 A slightly belated share of a super fun and beautiful photoshoot that took place in The Cider Orchard H-Coo, At The Grange.
 On a bright summers day this Rock ‘n’ Roll Styled shoot was organised by Exeter based Photographer Hannah Barnes.
 Bringing together some very talented local suppliers (see credits below).
 With the perfect blend of fun, dark, attention to detail and colour injection ‘wow’, I hope you agree made for some very striking images.
-Including a bridal model & a real couple, the shoot had a laid back feel, showcasing unique and bold wedding ideas.
+These alternative wedding ideas worked well at our outdoor marquee venue.
+The natural setting, orchards and fields along with some incredible styling and make up artistry, gave a soft romantic contrast to the bold Rock ‘n’ Roll mood.
+The shoot included a bridal model & a real couple, the shoot had a laid back feel, showcasing unique and bold wedding ideas.

 This June on a perfect summers day we welcomed all to our Open Evening, this was a great chance to see the space set up and also celebrate H-Coo Events 4th Birthday.
 The Evening included a spectacular festival style set up including Stretch Tent Marquee, Body Art & Fire Performance, Glamping Bell Tents, Wonderful Flowers Props & Venue Styling & Open Bar raising money with generous donations for Cancer Research Uk .

-Working with talented like minded local suppliers is the one of the best things; we were very lucky to work with an amazing selected bunch of talent offering services that compliment what we do at our venue The Grange & with our planning and styling services.
+Working with talented like minded local suppliers is the one of the best things; we were very lucky to work with an amazing selected bunch of talent offering services that compliment what we do at our venue The Cider Orchard, at The Grange, along with our planning and styling services.
+As an Outdoor wedding venue the space really comes alive with an event here, so it’s the perfect time to visit with a marquee up.

 Our Bell Tents…